-We're currently working to update this program so that such partners cannot sell ads against content that is related to tragedies.
+Partners can't sell ads against content that is related to tragedies.